saltysealion/anabantoids/_posts/2016-05-04-blood-in-blood-out.markdown

 ![Bucephalandra]({{ site.url }}{{ site.baseurl }}/images/misc/buce.jpg)

 Plants plants plants.
-I am trying to jam more and more plants into the aquariums Apart from my fondness of plants, I am also relying on them to absorb the neutirnets floating around before they reach harmful levels.
+I am trying to jam more and more plants into the aquariums.
+Apart from my fondness of plants, I am also relying on them to absorb the nutrients floating around before they reach harmful levels.
 So far I am relying on duck weed to do the exporting of neutirents but I have more Bucephalandra to add to the tanks.
 I am thinking that the Bucephalandra would do good with shaded light from the duck weed.
 I just hope that they can with stand the low PH.
 So far I am seeing good growth on my existing Bucephalandra, time